Neuroware-IO/toolbox/README.md

 ### Introducing The Blockchain Embassy of Asia

 [BCE.asia](http://bce.asia) is a non-profit digitally distributed organization that is using and promoting blockchain governance as a method for collaboration between various business entities and existing community efforts across Southeast Asia.
-We bridge the technical divide between organizations, national agencies and regulators throughout the region by providing access to our growing repositories of collaborative research.
-Our sandbox environment not only provides a technical foundation for growth, but also features legal frameworks too.

 ### The Embassy Toolkit